KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/basics.md

 &ensp;&ensp;&ensp;&ensp;There are two other important concepts to keep in mind when defining DAGs.
 Let's brief see what they mean.
 </p>

-- Determinism: means that if we execute a task with the same input, we should always get back always the same output.
+- Determinism: means that if we execute a task with the same input, we should always get back the same output.

 - Idempotent: if we execute our task multiple times, it should produce the same side effect.